 Successful completion of a computer-simulated licensure exam is required.
 Selected clinical experiences include interaction with preceptors in a variety of community settings.
-15 lecture hours/45 clinical hours/2 semester hours.
+30 lecture hours/45 clinical hours/3 semester hours.
 Prerequisites: All first semester PNV courses.

-PROCESS OPERATIONS TECHNOLOGY (POT)
+PROCESS OPERATIONS TECHNOLOGY PETROCHEMICAL REFINING (PPT)

-- POT 1113 Introduction to Process Technology.
+- PPT 1133 Introduction to Process Technology.
 Introduction to chemical and refinery plant operations.
 Topics include process technician duties, responsibilities and expectations; plant organizations; plant process and utility system; and the physical and mental requirements of the process technician.
-(3,2,2) - POT 1213 Safety, Health, and Environment I. Development of knowledge and skills to reinforce the attitudes and behaviors required for safe and environmentally sound work habits.
-Emphasis o safety, health, and environmental issues in the performance of all job tasks and regulatory compliance issues.
-(3,2,2) - POT 1314 Process Instrumentation I. Study of the instruments and instrument systems used in chemical processing industry including terminology, primary variables, symbology, control loops, and basic troubleshooting.
-(4,2,4)
+(3,3,0) - PPT 1213 Process Chemistry.
+An introduction to general and organic chemistry as applied to the Process Industry.
+Includes instruction on matter, energy, atoms, chemical reactions, and chemical bombing.
+(3,3,0) - PPT 1424 Process Equipment.
+Instruction in the use of common process equipment including piping, valves, pumps, compressors, drivers, and fixed equipment such as exchangers, tanks, drums, and vessels.
+(4,4,0) - PPT 1434 Process Systems.
+Study of the interrelation of process equipment and process systems including related scientific principles.
+Prerequisite: PPT 1424.
+(4,4,0) - PPT 1513 Safety, Health, and Environment I. Development of knowledge and skills to reinforce the attitudes and behaviors required for safe and environmentally sound work habits.
+Emphasis is placed on safety, health, and environmental issues in the performance of all job tasks and regulatory compliance issues.
+(3,3,0) - PPT 1714 Process Instrumentation I. A study of the instruments and instrument systems used in chemical processing industry including terminology, primary variables, symbols, control loops, and basic troubleshooting.
+(4,3,2)